 The legislator gave an explicit shape to this special role allocation with respect to the remuneration of members of the management board with effect from 1 October 2004.
 As from that date, the general meeting has had the right to determine the remuneration policy for management board members and the right to approve schemes in the form of shares or rights to subscribe for shares.
 According to the law, the general meeting also determines the remuneration of individual management board members, but it is permitted for the articles of association to designate another body to perform this task.
-This latter option is mostly used at listed companies with a widely dispersed shareownership.
-Determination of the remuneration of individual management board members at such companies has mostly been transferred to the supervisory board or to the meeting of holders of priority shares, which implements policy in this regard.
+This latter option is mostly used at listed companies with a widely dispersed share-ownership.
+Determination of the remuneration of individual management board or to the meeting of holders of priority shares, which implements policy in this regard.

 This means, in practice, that the general meeting only adopts the remuneration policy for management board members at listed companies on the recommendation of the supervisory board, and the policy is subsequently implemented by the supervisory board.
 As is stated in principle II of the Dutch Corporate Governance Code: "The supervisory board shall determine the remuneration of the individual members of the management board, on a proposal by the remuneration committee, within the scope of the remuneration policy adopted by the general meeting."
-Under the law, the results of that policy - the total remuneration paid to individual management board members broken down into its various components should be presented in the explanatory notes to the annual report.
+Under the law, the results of that policy - the total remuneration paid to individual management board members broken down into its various components

+- should be presented in the explanatory notes to the annual report.
 In this way, the general meeting is enabled to monitor the implementation of the policy by the supervisory board.

 This supervisory role of the general meeting comprises a number of elements, therefore.
-It involves the adoption (in advance) of a proposal for a remuneration policy for the management board, the adoption (in advance) of any amendments to this policy, the approval (in advance) of schemes in the form of shares or rights to subscribe for shares, the approval (in advance) of any changes to these schemes, and the evaluation (in retrospect) of the results of the policy, as these are formulated in the remuneration report from the supervisory board that is part of the annual report (best practice provision II.2.12 in conjunction with III.1.2 of the Dutch Corporate Governance Code).
+It involves the adoption (in advance) of a proposal for a remuneration policy for the management board, the adoption (in advance) of this policy, the approval (in advance) of schemes in the form of shares or rights to subscribe for shares, the approval (in advance) of any changes to these schemes, and the evaluation (in retrospect) of the results of the policy, as these are formulated in the remuneration report from the supervisory board (best practice provision II.2.12 of the Dutch Corporate Governance Code).

-Eumedion has drawn up the principles for a sound remuneration policy set out below in order to support Dutch and international shareholders in the listed companies with statutory seat in the Netherlands23 in the supervisory task assigned to them by the law and the Dutch Corporate Governance Code with respect to the remuneration of management board members.
+Eumedion has drawn up the principles for a sound remuneration policy set out below in order to support Dutch and international shareholders in the listed companies with statutory seat in the Netherlands29 in the supervisory task assigned to them by the law and the Dutch Corporate Governance Code with respect to the remuneration of management board members.
 These principles relate to the process and the accountability, as well as to the structure and content of a sound remuneration policy.